View J. Caserta's Obituary on Observer-Reporter.com and share memories

 Lorraine graduated from Elizabeth High School Class of 1952, where she was a majorette.
 On August 14, 1954, Lorraine married Dominick Pascarella, who predeceased her in 1995.
 She was a devoted daughter, mother, sister, homemaker and neighbor.

-Lorraine was an avid traveler, enjoyed working in her flower garden and taking exercise classes at the YMCA.
+Lorraine was an avid traveler and enjoyed working in her flower garden and taking exercise classes at the YMCA.
 She belonged to two Red Hat Societies: Perryopolis Purple Passions and Monongahela Scarlet Sisters.

 On May 1, 2010, Lorraine married James Caserta of Venetia.